-Two of Howie's designs were chosen among the 40 finalists (from over 1400 entries) in the Volkswagen Polo international design competition, printed as 3D prototypes, and were on exhibition in the Danish Design Center in Copenhagen, Denmark.
-Recently Howie painted a group of 6 feet tall golf balls for the PGA Tour in Rochester NY.... and a Pop Art elephant for the Bangkok, Thailand Elephants Parade public art event & a piggy bank collectible figure for the Elephant Parade online store (which also sells a collectible figure of his parade elephant in several sizes).
+Two of Howie's designs were chosen among the 40 finalists in the Volkswagen Polo international design competition, printed as 3D prototypes and exhibited at the Danish Design Center in Copenhagen, Denmark.
+Howie painted a group of 6 feet tall golf balls for the PGA Tour in Rochester NY, a Pop Art elephant for the Bangkok, Thailand Elephants Parade public art event & a piggy bank collectible figure for the Elephant Parade online store (which also sells a collectible figure of his parade elephant in several sizes).

 Recent projects include an illustrated version of "The Invisible Man" by HG Wells (Simon & Schuster), "The American Dream" mural for the Punto Museum, a Pop Art Piano for the Town of Newton, MA.
 Artist-in-residence and mural at the Webster School in Manchester, NH, "Tasteful Boston" candy utility box at the Old State House in Boston, MA, a Pop Art guitar and ongoing series of album covers, and 3D snow globe holiday cards for John Hancock Insurance.